JFrog CLI for Skills

 Install for Cursor (project-scoped, current directory):

-jf skills install myskill --agent cursor --repo skills-local --version 1.0.0
+jf agent skills install myskill --harness cursor --repo skills-local --version 1.0.0

-Install for multiple agents at once:
+Install for multiple harnesses at once:

 Install globally for Cursor:

-Install to a custom local path:
+Install to a custom local path (--path only).
+Don't combine --path with --harness:

-jf skills install myskill --path ./vendor/skills --repo skills-local --version 1.0.0
+jf agent skills install myskill --path ./vendor/skills [--repo skills-local] [--version 1.0.0]

 Get machine-readable output:

-Supported Built-in Agents
+Supported Built-in Harnesses

-Agent nameProject pathGlobal path
+Harness nameProject pathGlobal path

 claude-code.claude/skills~/.claude/skills